Fhilb/RescueLaneClipper/README.md

 >
 > To view your uploaded content, download the file *without* .info at the end and open it with [7zip](https://www.7-zip.org/).
 > You will be prompted to insert your password.
 The password is your EncryptionKey.

+If the upload works, your results folder should clear over time when running the program and the "results/uploadFinished" folder should fill up with data.

  ## Milestones
 - [x] Split Video Stream and Processing in different Threads